apinter/dotconf/README.md

 ## Next?
 I. Move Arch-Installer to an ansible playbook
 II.
 More config to come on other applications
+III.
+Add more details under tools where it is required